KRE címer

 SHORT BIOGRAPHY:

-TITLE: The life and death of the mother-tongue question as a means of linguistic genocide in Hungary
+TITLE: The life and difficult death of the mother-tongue question as a means of linguistic genocide in Hungary

-ABSTRACT: To the memory of Tove Skutnabb-Kangas (1940–2023)
+ABSTRACT: In memory of Tove Skutnabb-Kangas (1940–2023)

 Based on the United Nations’ preparatory work for the Genocide Convention (1948), Skutnabb-Kangas (2000: 311–318) defined linguistic genocide as killing a language without killing its speakers (as in physical genocide) or (through passivity) letting a language die.
 For decades before the 2022 census, the Hungarian Central Statistical Office used a mother-tongue question which collapsed Romani-speakers and Boyash-speakers as cigányok ‘Gypsy language speakers’.
 The Census Bureau thus effectively invisibilized both the Romani- and the Boyash-speakers (over 50 000 adults), which is the worst case of linguistic genocide in Hungary (Kontra 2019: 102–106).